ActivitiesInternational Activities

 The WMA has played a major role in disseminating more than 200 documents as guidelines for the global medical field, including the WMA Declaration of Geneva on Medical Ethics, the WMA Declaration of Helsinki on Ethical Principles for Medical Research Involving Human Subjects, and the WMA Declaration of Lisbon on the Rights of Patients.

 The Japan Medical Association (JMA) became a member of the WMA in 1951.
 Over the years, the JMA has actively participated in WMA activities, with three WMA Council members.
-Notable events hosted by the JMA in collaboration with the WMA include the Tokyo General Assembly in 1975 and 2004, the Tokyo Council Session in 1971 and 2014, the Tokyo Expert Meeting on the Revision of the Declaration of Helsinki in 2013, and the Health Professional Meeting (H⒛) 2019 in Tokyo, which focused on promoting Universal Health Coverage.
+Notable events hosted by the JMA in collaboration with the WMA include the Tokyo General Assembly in 1975 and 2004, the Tokyo Council Session in 1971 and 2014, the Tokyo Expert Meeting on the Revision of the Declaration of Helsinki in 2013, the Health Professional Meeting (H⒛) 2019 in Tokyo, and the Regional Expert Meeting in Pacific on the WMA Declaration of Helsinki in 2023.

 Confederation of Medical Associations in Asia and Oceania (CMAAO)